Characterising semi-Clifford gates using algebraic sets: Main Result

 \begin{lemma} The scheme $\TrE$ over $\Z[1/2]$ decomposes into $5$ closed subschemes over $\Z[1/2]$

-of dimension $8, 8, 9, 9, 9$ over $\Q$, respectively, and the scheme $\SrE$ over $\Z[1/2]$ decomposes into $3$ closed subschemes over $\Z[1/2]$
+of dimension $16, 16, 17, 17, 17$ over $\Q$, respectively, and the scheme $\SrE$ over $\Z[1/2]$ decomposes into $3$ closed subschemes over $\Z[1/2]$

-of dimension $8, 8, 9$ over $\Q$, respectively.
+of dimension $16, 16, 17$ over $\Q$, respectively.
 Furthermore, we have that

-\end{lemma} \begin{proof} We achieve this by using the method described at the end of Section~\ref{decomposition} with the scheme $X = \TrE, \SrE$ over $\Z$ (note the defining equations of $\TrE, \SrE$ have coefficients in $\Z$ so they define a scheme over $\Z$). \end{proof}
+\end{lemma} \begin{proof} We achieve this by using the method described at the end of Section~\ref{decomposition} with the scheme $X = \TrE, \SrE$ over $\Z$ (the defining equations of $\TrE, \SrE$ have coefficients in $\Z$ so they define a scheme over $\Z$).

+That is, we use the {\tt Magma} command {\tt ProbableRadicalDecomposition} which takes as input the polynomials that (generate the ideal that) defines the scheme $\TrE$ and returns as output the lists of polynomial generators (of the ideals that) define the components $\TrE_1, ..., \TrE_5$.
+The decomposition is performed over $\Q$ and the results are verified to be valid over $\Z[1/2]$.

+We perform a similar calculation for $\SrE$ to obtain descriptions of the components $\SrE_1, ..., \SrE_3$ as three radical ideals described concretely as lists of polynomial generators. \end{proof}